Tappan Band Calendar of Events 2021-2022

 Through the Michigan School Band and Orchestra Association (MSBOA), 7th & 8th grade students can choose to participate in two events throughout the year.

 All State audition excerpts and forms will be distributed the first week of school.
-Auditions will be held at Saline High School on October 26-27th.
-If you are accepted, all fees and documents must be received by MSBOA no later than December 2nd.
-All State performances are at the Michigan Music Conference in Grand Rapids January 16th-18th.
+Registration is due by October 1st.
+Auditions will be held at Saline High School on October 23-24th.
+All State performances are at the Michigan Music Conference in Grand Rapids January 27-29th, 2022.

-Solo & Ensemble is HIGHLY RECOMMENDED for all 7th and 8th grade students.
+Solo & Ensemble.
 You may sign up in October to perform a solo work and/or to perform with others in a small ensemble (i.e. a duet, trio, quartet, quintet, sextet, or septet.) to receive a rating and feedback.
 There is a fee for participation in this event.
 The exact amount will be known in October.
-S&E will be held at Livonia Franklin High School on February 9th.
+S&E will be held at Livonia Franklin High School on February 12th.

-AAPS Music Scholarships: https://www.a2schools.org/Page/9703 Each year AAPS offers scholarships for students wanting to attend summer music programs.
+AAPS Music Scholarship https://www.a2schools.org/Page/9703 Each year AAPS offers scholarships for students wanting to attend summer music programs.
 Scholarships are audition based and held in February.

 Parent communication will most often be via email.
 Please make sure your email is correctly listed in PowerSchool.
 Important documents, assignments, and updates will also be available on the band website (www.tappanbands.org)